install.packages("pak") #IF NOT ALREADY INSTALLED

 yaxis_title_plus() #<--THIS HANDLES EVERYTHING!This may seem a little radical at first, but this small adjustment has many potential benefits that data visualization experts have been championing for decades:

-Prominence: Readers of left-to-right, top-to-bottom languages naturally start in the upper-left (we read this the “Z reading frame,” which is to say we read in a pattern that traces one or more Zs, starting at the top-left of an element), so the y-axis title is now one of the first elements many readers will encounter.
+Prominence: Readers of left-to-right, top-to-bottom languages naturally start in the upper-left (this is called the “Z reading frame,” which is to say most humans read in a pattern that traces one or more Zs, starting at the top-left of an element), so the y-axis title is now one of the first elements many readers will encounter.

 Readability: The title is horizontal, making it easier and faster to read for all kinds of people in all kinds of contexts.